Erdogan promises 15 million doses of Covid vaccine for Africa - ExBulletin

 Erdogan said Turkey is keen to strengthen its relations with Africa in a wide range of areas, including health, defense, energy, agriculture and technology.

-The real potential between us goes way beyond the goals we have, he said.
+The real potential between us goes far beyond the goals we have, ”he said.

-In a final declaration, Turkey and African countries agreed to strengthen cooperation in several areas, including health, through new investments in the health sector.

-With the declaration we accepted at this summit and the joint action plan, we agreed on a roadmap to deepen our relationship, Erdogan said in a closing media event.

 Turkey has set itself an even higher trade volume target for the future: $ 75 billion.

-Turkish Foreign Minister Mevlut Cavusoglu said the third Turkey-Africa summit, by far the largest to date, brought together 16 African heads of state and 102 ministers, including 26 senior diplomats.
+Turkish Foreign Minister Mevlut Cavusoglu said on Friday that 16 African heads of state were attending the summit along with 102 ministers, including 26 senior diplomats.

-Erdogan also had one-on-one talks with African heads of state, including Ethiopian Prime Minister Abiy Ahmed and Nigerian President Muhammadu Buhari, both of whom have expressed interest in the Turkish defense industry.
+The Turkish leader also had one-on-one talks with African heads of state, including Ethiopian Prime Minister Abiy Ahmed and Nigerian President Muhammadu Buhari.

-The next Turkey-Africa summit will be held in 2026 in an unspecified African country.

 Sources